Tripos: Structure

 A tripos is divided into two parts: Part I, which is broadly based, and Part II, which allows specialization within the student's chosen field.
 Since a bachelor's degree usually takes three years to complete, either Part I or Part II is two years, and the other one year.
 The details of this can vary from subject to subject.
 There is also an optional Part III offered in some subjects, such as the Mathematical Tripos; these are not required to complete a bachelor's degree.
-Some Part III courses allow the student to graduate with both a master's degree and a bachelor's degree: for example, scientific Part III courses allow the student to graduate with an M.Sci. degree in addition to the B.A. degree which all Cambridge graduates receive.
-The Engineering Tripos is divided into four Parts (IA, IB, IIA, IIB), each corresponding to one academic year, and leads to the simultaneous awarding of the B.A. and M.Eng. degrees.
+Some Part III courses allow the student to graduate with both a master's degree and a bachelor's degree: for example, scientific Part III courses allow the student to graduate with an MSci degree in addition to the BA degree that all Cambridge graduates receive.
+The Engineering Tripos is divided into four Parts (IA, IB, IIA, IIB), each corresponding to one academic year, and leads to the simultaneous awarding of the BA and MEng degrees.

 Students are examined formally at the end of each part and are awarded a degree classification for each part.
 While each part receives its own classification, a student's performance in Part II is generally considered definitive for determining their overall ranking within their subject cohort (for example, the historic position of Senior Wrangler in the Mathematical Tripos was determined by Part II performance).
 Most subjects are examined in all three years; for example, the Natural Sciences Tripos has examinations for Part IA, Part IB, Part II, and in some subjects, Part III.
 The English, History and ASNaC Triposes have preliminary rather than full examinations at the end of the first year, though History and English have recently scrapped Preliminary exams in the first year and moved to an IA, IB, II structure with classed examinations in all years.

 The student who achieves the highest marks in their Tripos subject is awarded the Winifred Georgina Holgate Pollard Memorial Prize.
 The prize is considered one of the most prestigious academic accolades awarded by the University of Cambridge.
 Each year, the University recognises these top students by publishing their names in the Reporter, the University of Cambridge's official journal, celebrating their academic excellence.